-HT 500 The Church's Understanding of God and Christ in its Historical Development/Entendimiento de la Iglesia de Dios y Cristo en un Desarrollo Histórico..
+HT 500 Entendimiento de la Iglesia de Dios y Cristo en un Desarrollo Histórico.
 This course is a survey of patristic theology and early church history that focuses especially on the doctrine of God, including the Christian church's development of trinitarian and christological theology and creeds in its dialogue with its opponents and with its multiple cultural contexts, including the empires, languages, religions, and philosophies of the ancient Asian, African and European regions.
 Related topics and themes to be addressed may include the role of the apostolic fathers and apologists, the controversy with Gnosticism, tensions between Eastern and Western forms of Christianity, and selected doctrinal developments that extend through the Protestant Reformation to today.
-Also taught in Spanish.
-4 units.
-ML
+Taught only in Spanish.
+4

-HT 501 The Church's Understanding of God and Christ in its Theological Reflection/Entendimiento de la Iglesia de Dios y Cristo Reflexión Teología.
+HT 501 Entendimiento de la Iglesia de Dios y Cristo en su Reflexión Teológica.
 This course is a survey of systematic and philosophical theology that focuses especially on the doctrine of God, The Trinity, Christology (comprising the person and work of Christ), and the Person and Work of the Holy Spirit.
 The course reflects the historic Christian church's development of trinitarian and Christological theology and creeds in its dialogue with its opponents and with its cultural context.
 Related topics and themes to be addressed may include the development and articulation of the Christian doctrine of God including the divine perfections and nature, as well as the doctrine of the Trinity; the development and articulation of the person and work of Christ; and Pneumatology, the person and work of the Holy Spirit.
-Also taught in Spanish.
+Taught only in Spanish.
 4 units.
-ML during this period.
+ML

+HT 502 Entendimiento de la Iglesia, Humanidad y Vida Cristiana en un Desarrollo Histórico.
+This course is a survey largely of medieval and Reformation history and theology that focuses especially on the doctrines that received their crucial shape for Protestant Christians during this period.
 Among these are the doctrine of the church (including the authority and office of the ministry, sacraments, the place of councils, and the role of the laity), the doctrine of scripture (including the place of tradition), theological anthropology (including human nature as created and fallen, and original sin), and the doctrine of the Christian life (including the entire order of salvation-election, calling, faith, justification, sanctification, and final glory).
 Key figures to be studied include Aquinas, Luther, and Calvin.
-Also taught in Spanish.
+Taught only in Spanish.
 4 units.
 ML